 The Litigation function of the Office defends the City in state and federal court either with in house resources or through the supervision of outside counsel.
 The Office’s caseload is diverse and includes personal injury cases, employment litigation, civil rights suits, contract disputes, as well as land use, constitutional and other specialized litigation.

-The Prosecution and Public Rights Unit function of the Office represents the People of the State of California in misdemeanor criminal matters.
-City prosecutors are dedicated to promoting and improving public safety and the quality of life in Alameda.
-The Office prosecutes a wide variety of cases, ranging from Penal Code violations, such as battery, theft, and vandalism, to local infractions.
-Many cases are referred by the Alameda Police Department, but cases may also come from other City departments and public agencies, including the California Department of Alcoholic Beverage Control.
-The Office is further charged with bringing affirmative litigation in response to violations of consumer protection and fair housing laws, and protecting consumers against fraud and unfair business practices.
+The Prosecution and Public Rights Unit of the Office represents the People of the State of California in misdemeanor criminal matters.
+The Unit is further charged with bringing affirmative litigation in response to violations of consumer protection and fair housing laws, and protecting consumers against fraud and unfair business practices.
+City prosecutors are dedicated to promoting and improving public safety and the quality of life in Alameda, through the fair, compassionate and effective administration of justice.

 The Risk Management function of the Office works with Departments to eliminate or mitigate potential risk and preserve public property, as well as manage the City’s Workers’ Compensation program.